Midstream HVAC and Water Heating Program

 To receive your incentive, the required installation address, product, and sales information must be submitted to your distributor at the time of purchase.
 Most participating distributor locations define a process for sales teams to submit the required information to their designated incentive processor.
 Your distributor will ensure that incentive application forms are available at your branch to assist with this process.
 Your distributor may have a process for units you purchase for warehouse/unknown customers.

-When must addresses be submitted to the distributor?
+When must claims be submitted to the distributor?

 Are contractors required to pass-through incentives to the end-use customer?